Teaching journalism now a risky affair in Hong Kong | DW | 27.01.2022

 "I think the challenge is going to be how to uphold the principles of journalism without falling foul of the law and worrying about the red lines," she told DW.

-Journalism educators say it is becoming increasingly difficult to define the red lines regarding the freedom of expression.
+Journalism teachers say it is becoming increasingly difficult to define the red lines regarding freedom of expression.

 Tai (name changed), who teaches news editing and management at a university in Hong Kong, told DW that some teachers may choose to make significant adjustments to their teaching materials out of security concerns.